Louis Attard Bowen Therapist

 Frozen Shoulder is found to occur in those who have had to restrict the movement of their arm for a long period of time either due to injury, pain, surgery like mastectomy or chronic health conditions such diabetes or a stroke.
 People between the ages of 40 to 70 years old are more prone to getting diagnosed with Frozen Shoulder and the condition affects postmenopausal women more than men.

-You can read some reviews from our clients on the Review page here, or Book Online here for a Treatment for Frozen Shoulder in Geelong using Bowen Therapy.
-We're open till 9pm weekdays and Saturday.
+You can read some reviews from our clients on the Review page here, or Book Online here for a Bowen Therapy session targeting Frozen Shoulder in Geelong.

 Louis Attard